 What are the costs for an Intra-company Visa?

-In order to apply for this visa, you must pay the application fee which can range anywhere from £610 to £1,408 depending on your circumstances and whether you are applying from inside or outside the UK.
+In order to apply for the new Senior or Specialist Worker visa, you must pay the application fee which can range anywhere from £625 to £1,423 depending on your circumstances and whether you are applying from inside or outside the UK.
 There is also a healthcare surcharge which costs an additional £624 per year.

 You will need to be able to support yourself when you arrive in the UK, for this you will need at least £1,270 available unless: